microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### Create a toolkit URI

-With those changes we can now use some VS Code APIs to create a URI pointing to the toolkit package.
+With those changes we can now use some Visual Studio Code APIs to create a URI pointing to the toolkit package.
 These API calls can get a bit verbose however so we'll also create a small helper function to keep our code clean.

 ```typescript
 function getWebviewContent(webview: vscode.Webview, extensionUri: vscode.Uri) {